ethereum/remix-project/README.md

 When loading the transaction succeed, the hash, from and to field will show up.
 Then the vm trace is loaded.

-The debugger itself contains several controls that allow stepping over the trace and seing the current state of a selected step.
+The debugger itself contains several controls that allow stepping over the trace and seeing the current state of a selected step.

 #### Slider and Stepping action: